csulva/Dungeons_and_Pythons/README.md

 Adventure game you can play on command line

 ## Play the game
+Welcome!
+Battle monsters and collect items in this adventure-based game created to be played on the command line.
+Simply follow the steps by typing your responses to move through the game.
+Type "quit" or click "Run" to reset the game.
 Play on [Repl.it](https://replit.com/@ChrisSulva/CommandLineGame#.replit).
 When you open the link, click "Run" as many times as you want to play.